CPTC-CAM/RoboDrawingPad/README.md

 mimicking the way the user drew their text.

 ## Prerequisites
-- Run `pip install wandelbots-nova`
+- Run `pip install -r requirements.txt`
 - Create a python virtual environment `python -m venv myvirtualenv
     - Choose the new venv as the Python interpreter in VS Code
 - Local or cloud instance of NOVA